jeffbaumes/microtensor/README.md

 for example batch normalization and cross entropy optimized code.
 Maybe I'll go back and make paths for non-contiguous storage.

+## Future ideas

+I don't really like the whole `no_grad` thing.
+Since I have a separate `Array` and `Tensor` type, you should just be able to work with the `Array` type directly when you aren't wanting to do backpropagation.

+Add CUDA support for some things.

 ## To configure

 ```